bsababu/fdi_repo/README.md

-# PHP table connected with DB
+# a Login application

+Use is able to log in or register with frontEnd, all connected to postgreSql